 All Communications majors complete a core of 22 credits, then select 24 credits of electives in the department based on student interest.
 Students will work closely with departments and faculty to select appropriate courses.

-The Communications major in the Communications, Theatre and Art Department prepares students to design, adapt, and analyze mediated and interpersonal messages appropriate for specific audiences in a variety of settings.
+The Communication major in the Communication, Theatre and Art Department prepares students to design, adapt, and analyze mediated and interpersonal messages appropriate for specific audiences in a variety of settings.
 The students enrolled in this program will be able to create and critique persuasive arguments and conduct research.
-The liberally educated Communications major understands the rights and responsibilities of communicators and the historical and contemporary contexts of the field.
+The liberally educated Communication major understands the rights and responsibilities of communicators and the historical and contemporary contexts of the field.

 Students need to apply to the Communications major after completing 8 CTA credit hours but before completing 24 credit hours of CTA courses and have completed ENG 2105 with a grade of B- or higher.
 Application should be made in the sophomore year; students less than one calendar year from graduation will not be admitted.
 Students apply to the major by writing a brief essay, completing the application to the major/change of major form, printing a current unofficial transcript and then setting up a meeting with the department chair to submit all the materials.
 The department will admit students who write an excellent essay, exhibit appropriate behavior for a future professional, and who conform to the deadline.